-...uzzling is not a solitary game: every move the puzzler makes, the puzzle-maker has made before; every piece the puzzler picks up, and picks up again, and studies and strokes, every combination he tries, and tries a second time, every blunder and every insight, each hope and each discouragement have all been designed, calculated, and decided by the other.
+...Puzzling is not a solitary game: every move the puzzler makes, the puzzle-maker has made before; every piece the puzzler picks up, and picks up again, and studies and strokes, every combination he tries, and tries a second time, every blunder and every insight, each hope and each discouragement have all been designed, calculated, and decided by the other.

-dm .gf interacting with systems, playing them properly, not just operating within their confines.
+The world is increasingly simulated by systems and databases that bound our interactions in regimented and controlled systems.
+We play within these confines, bouncing off the limits when we meet them but unable to see or move beyond the construction because we can never imagine it as more than solid ground and limitless sky.
+We play the game.
+Speedrunning shows us new ways of interacting with systems, playing them meaningfully and not just operating within their confines.
 Speedrunners play the playing of the game.
-As we navigate a world increasingly structured by software and the confines of simulations and predictions, a mentality that shifts to re-constructing the rules and playing s has e
+As we navigate a world increasingly structured and simulated by software, a mentality and methodology that reconstruct the rules of the game can have profound implications for our sense of agency in that world—and the critical and technical literacy that requires.